What is a student loan?

 What is a normal amount of student debt?

-There isn’t a ‘normal’ amount of student debt because the size of the loan is dependent on individual circumstances like your family’s household income and whether you decide to live away from home.
+There isn’t a ‘normal’ amount of student debt because the size of the loan is dependent on individual student circumstances like your family’s household income and whether you decide to live away from home.

 With a student loan, the total amount you borrow isn’t directly linked to how much you have to repay back overall or linked to the amount you pay back each month.
 The amount you repay in total and how this is paid back on a monthly basis solely depends on what money you earn after university.